 The concept is similar to the aerial light shows - just with fewer drones and more interpretive dance.

-Racing aside, plenty of adventurous sports fans are using drones to add a bit more excitement to their hobbies.
-Usually this involves finding a massive, super-powerful drone to inject even more adrenaline into extreme sports.
+Racing aside, plenty of adventurous sports fans are flying drones to add a bit more excitement to their hobbies.
+Usually, this involves finding a massive, super-powerful professional drone to inject even more adrenaline into extreme sports.

 One great example was put forward by Youtuber and drone lover Casey Neistat.
 Last year he teamed up with Samsung to see how a drone could transform a day of snowboarding.

-Similar projects have been undertaken by drone companies like Freefly Systems.
+Similar projects in the entertainment industry have been undertaken by drone companies like Freefly Systems.
 As you can see in the video above, instead of launching a rider off a snowy mountain, the Freefly team invented Dronesurfing.
-Sure, the drone used costs almost $18,000, but if you’re super rich and don’t have any friends to drive a tow-boat, what other option do you have?
+Sure, the drone used costs almost $18,000, but if you're super rich and don't have any friends to drive a tow-boat, what other option do you have?